MeteoRex11/Text-2-Face-Generation/README.md

 # Text-2-Face Generation

-Text-to-Face generation using Deep Learning.
+Text-to-Face generation using Deep Learning, based on the work done by <a href=https://github.com/akanimax/T2F/commits?author=akanimax>akanimax</a>.
 This project combines two of the recent architectures <a href="https://arxiv.org/abs/1710.10916"> StackGAN </a> and <a href="https://arxiv.org/abs/1710.10196"> ProGAN </a> for synthesizing faces from textual descriptions.<br>
 The project uses <a href="https://arxiv.org/abs/1803.03827"> Face2Text </a> dataset which contains 400 facial images and textual captions for each of them.
 The data can be obtained by contacting either the **RIVAL** group or the authors of the aforementioned paper.

 <h3>Architecture: </h3>